Database Security Guide for 2024

 - Use Web Application and Database Firewalls

 The firewalls are used in database security and refer to the initial layers used for defense, keeping off malicious access trying to interfere with the database.
 Installing firewalls helps in protecting your database from various malicious vectors (YU & BAI, 2019).
-The packet filter, proxy server firewall, and stateful packet inspection are types of firewall that cover any security loophole correctly.
-It is also important to maintain your firewall updates, as this helps protect your database and site from malicious attacker’s tricks.
+The packet filter, proxy server firewall, and stateful packet inspection are types of firewalls that cover any security loophole correctly.
+It is also essential to maintain your firewall updates, as this helps protect your database and site from malicious attacker’s tricks.

 - Secure database user access

 They had the least number of individuals who could access the database.
 The organization administrator should bear the minimum possible privileges required to do their work during access.
 They provided authorized users with a temporary password with the privileges they needed every time they required to access the database (Blake, 2019).
 The log activity that can be carried out during that time should prevent administrators from sharing the password.
 While administrators might find themselves sharing passwords convenient, doing so might make proper database security and accountability almost impossible.

 - A more robust password must be used

 - Password hashes must be kept encrypted and salted